 Reference software remains to be developed – software relating to HDR was currently in the HM separate from the SCM, plus there is a separate HDRTools library

 A new edition of the TR on signalling combinations in practical use is under development, this is ISO/IEC 23091-4 (published 2019-08) in ISO/IEC and H.Sup.19 in ITU-T version 2019-03 published 2019-04-30.
 This became TR and was approved by ITU-T in March.
 Another draft for a revision of the TR was under development, with a plan for approving that version at the current meeting.
-Ballot comments were received in WG11 document m49982.
+[New edition approved and published in ITU-T]

 Improvement of test model texts and software manuals was encouraged.
-The preparation of the test model output of last meeting had fallen behind, but it was under preparation and was delivered on 2019-10-06.
+An update for HM description had been produced at the previous meeting.

 It was noted that software support for the SEI messages is desirable.
 Together with HDRTools and 360Lib, we have software for experimentation with some SEI messages.
 The following items were noted to be desirable additionally.